BBBank: BBBank today

-Today the BBBank connects advantages of a Direkt Bank like pricing and online banking with the benefits and personal proximity of a local branch.
-A network of more than 100 branches in all 16 states and the Direkt Bank- and online banking service as well as a smartphone and tablet app create customer proximity and accessibility.
-The bank still focuses on retail banking and offers all products and services of a modern universal bank.
+BBBank operates a network of more than 100 branches across all 16 states, alongside direct banking and online banking services and a smartphone and tablet app.
+The bank focuses on retail banking and offers the products and services of a universal bank.

 In 2011 the bank was awarded the certificate audit berufundfamilie (audit career and family) for the first time by the charitable Hertie-Stiftung (Hertie Foundation).
 The audit looked at existing and planned offers of the BBBank for compatibility of family and career in the context of a family-conscious human resource policy.
 The bank currently offers part-time positions and flexible working hours.
 The quota in this area is at almost 25%.
 However, this does not always involve young mothers and fathers.
 Some members of staff take up the banks offer to look after care-dependent relatives.
 Since then the certificate has regularly been confirmed, lastly 2017.